selfsame/fen2/JOURNAL.md

 # 10-23-2022

-Brough `hlua` up to speed but the Lua struct requires a lifetime and I get into similar issues as 10 days ago.
+Brought `hlua` up to speed but the Lua struct requires a lifetime and I get into similar issues as 10 days ago.
 Not feeling great about how stalled I am with this.

+# 10-24-2022

+trying to pass `PathBuf::from(&path).as_path()` into my `App<'a>` is failing with "argument requires that borrow lasts for `'static`".
+I am confused because I thought the argument was not used in the struct itself (it's used to create a PathBuf).
+* I could try to use an owned pathbuf as an argument
+* I could try to annotate the argument with a 'b lifetime

+Ended up using PathBuf as the argument type and putting a lifetime on the App return value, everything seems to be working now so later tonight I should be able to get back to the global resource loading issue.